Category: All posts

 To do this, we’ll ground our conversation in an example application that allows us to answer questions about GitHub issues.
 To develop the Github issues Q+A app, we'll leverage PostgreSQL and Timescale and implement parallel tool calling and text-to-SQL capabilities to illustrate just how far beyond vector search RAG can go.

-And if you'd like to skip to the code, you can find all code snippets used in their blog in the companion GitHub repo.
+And if you'd like to skip to the code, you can find all code snippets used in the blog in the companion GitHub repo.

 The most impactful AI applications aren't necessarily the most complex and agentic—they're the ones built on a deep understanding of user requirements.
 When building new AI applications, our goal should be to explore simple workflows and specialized tooling before diving into complex reasoning and planning systems.